codeandrey/neat-starter/README.md

-# Wordpress Foundation Starter Theme
+# Wordpress Foundation Starter Theme: No Foundation

 A starting point for Wordpress Themes, built on [Bourbon](http://bourbon.io/)